bbmusa/bbmusa/README.md

   - 🔭 I’m currently studying CSE in KIIT, Bhubaneswar India
   - 🌱 learning: Node.js and Block-chain tech
   - 💬 Ask me about NFT, Finance and Basketball
-  - 😄 Other Intrests: Star-Gazing, Basketball and watching UFC
+  - 😄 Other Intrests: Star-Gazing, <a href="https://yasv.artstation.com/">Art</a> and watching UFC
+  - 👾 Fun Fact: <a href="https://10dalgo.in/">10Dalgo</a> is my new business where we provide Crypto devlopment serveices

   #### 📫 How to reach me: